wuliteam/learngit/readme.txt

-Git is a distributed version control system.
+Git is distributed version control system.
 Git is free software.
+ADD THIS LINE
 Git has mutable index called stage.
 Git tracks changes of files.
 Add this line